 |03/29/21 - 09/03/21||09/06/21 - 10/31/21||Summer 2021 Session D||8 Week session|

 1. Define the science of social psychology and its key concepts

 2. Examine theories undergirding the science of social psychology

 3. Explain the constructs of bias, prejudice and stereotypes

 4. Describe influences on human aggression and helping behaviors

 5. Identify cultural factors impacting the direction of human behavior, cognition, emotions occurring in social settings

 6. Recognize seminal and contemporary research focused on social psychological phenomenon

 7. Analyze in course level appropriate writing knowledge of selected and synthesized findings within a body of published works focused on the discipline of social psychology

-The Discussion Forums require participation in weekly interactive dialogs with classmates in the graded discussion of course relevant topics.
+- The Discussion Forums require participation in interactive dialogs with classmates in the graded discussion of course relevant topics.
 Forums are graded scholarly dialogs with both general posting and topic focus requirements.